aditya7302/AdityaTest/README.md

 Front-end:
 The front-end refers to the part of a website that users interact with directly.
 It involves the design, layout, and presentation of the website's content.
 The technologies used for front-end development include HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), and JavaScript.
+The process of front-end development usually involves the following steps:
+a.
+Structure (HTML): HTML is used to define the structure and elements of web pages.
+It determines the layout, headings, paragraphs, images, links, forms, and other content elements on the website.
+b.
+Styling (CSS): CSS is responsible for the visual presentation of the website.
+It allows developers to define colors, fonts, spacing, positioning, and other stylistic aspects of the web page.
+c.
+Interactivity (JavaScript): JavaScript is a programming language that adds interactivity and dynamic behavior to web pages.
+It enables the implementation of features such as form validation, animations, dynamic content loading, and user interactions.

+The front-end division focuses on creating an engaging user interface (UI) and ensuring that the website is visually appealing, easy to navigate, and responsive across different devices and screen sizes.

 Back-end:
 The back-end of a website refers to the server-side programming and infrastructure that powers the website's functionality.
 It handles the processing of data, database management, and server-side operations.
 The back-end is responsible for managing the logic and data manipulation required for the website to function correctly.
+The back-end development process involves the following elements:
+a.
+Server-Side Programming: Languages such as Python, Ruby, PHP, Java, or Node.js are commonly used for back-end development.
+These languages allow developers to build the logic and functionality of the website, process user requests, and generate appropriate responses.
+b.
+Database Management: Back-end development often involves working with databases to store, retrieve, and manage data.
+Popular database systems include MySQL, PostgreSQL, MongoDB, and SQLite.
+c.
+APIs (Application Programming Interfaces): APIs enable communication and data exchange between different software systems.
+They allow the front-end of the website to interact with the back-end services and retrieve or send data.

+The back-end division focuses on handling user requests, processing data, managing databases, and implementing business logic to provide the desired functionality and features of the website.

+In summary, the front-end division deals with the user interface, design, and interactivity of a website, while the back-end division handles the server-side programming, database management, and overall functionality of the website.
+Both divisions work together to create a complete, functional, and user-friendly Internet website.

 2) What are tags in HTML?
 Explain the each category of tag with an Example.